Dr Glenn Greed

 Liaise with both technical specialists and scientists across the Unified Model user community, both within and outside the Met Office, in order to guide both the short-term development and long-term strategic direction of the Unified Model.

-In 2000 Glenn moved to join the NWP Model Development team to work on Operational NWP Model Development.
+In 2000 Glenn moved to join the Forecast model development and diagnostics team to work on Met Office Numerical Weather Prediction models Model Development.
 His work included setting up operational global model configurations and rapid response regional models.
 For example, in response to the Boxing Day Tsunami to provide forecasts for aid relief and piloting a dust storm forecasting capability.

 In 2007 Glenn joined UM External collaboration to support the use of the Unified Model by external partners.
 In 2008 Glenn was given a temporary 6 month role; HPC Replacement Project Manager, overseeing the procurement and evaluation of the replacement Met Office supercomputer and took up his current management position in late 2008.